davidgiven/cowgol/README.md

     are used for bootstrapping the compiler if you don't have a Cowgol compiler.

+  - Basic.
+Yes, really --- there's a backend which will transpile into terrible Microsoft Basic.
+I wrote this mainly as a joke and only a subset of the language is supported, but it does work.

 (It _used_ to [support the Apollo Guidance Computer](http://cowlark.com/2019-07-20-cowgol-agc/index.html) used in the Apollo spacecraft, but I had to remove the code generator while rewriting the